9808us/SA-P2P-README/README.md

-# SA-P2P-README
+# SUPERALGOS OUTGOING AND INCOMING SIGNALS

+PREFACE/INTRODUCTION TO BE WRITTEN

+TABLE OF CONTEXT

+---

-## OUTGOING SINGALS
+# OUTGOING SIGNALS

-To be able to send signals using the built in features of Superalgos, you must first perpare your user profile with certain nodes, you will also need a dedicated Github Repo as well as trading system and workspace.
+To be able to send signals using the built in features of Superalgos, you must first prepare your User Profile with specific nodes.
+You will also need a dedicated Github Repo as well as trading system and workspace.

 ### User profile

 Add the following to your user profile, you might have to add the Network project and it's plugins to the workspace you are using.

-#### Add...
+### Add...

 - User Apps > Server Apps > Task Server
 - User Apps > Server Apps > Social Trading Server *(Unsure if needed....)*
 - User Bots > Social Trading Bots > Social Trading Bot > Available Signals > Trading System Signals > Trading Strategy Signals